gluesql/gluesql/docs/docs/index.md

 Sled Storage is a persistent data storage option for GlueSQL that is built on the Sled key-value embedded database in Rust.
 It is the only storage option currently supported by GlueSQL that implements all Store traits, from non-clustered indexes to transactions.
 Sled Storage is an excellent choice for handling and storing data in a Rust environment.
 To use Sled Storage, you can create a SledStorage instance using a path.

 ### JSON Storage
 With GlueSQL, you can use JSONL or JSON files as a database that supports SQL and AST Builder, making it a powerful option for developers who need to work with JSON data.
 JSON Storage is a storage system that uses two types of files: a schema file (optional) and a data file.
-The schema file is written in Standard SQL and stores the structure of the table, while the data file contains the actual data and supports two file formats: *.json and *.jsonl.
+The schema file is written in Standard SQL and stores the structure of the table, while the data file contains the actual data and supports two file formats: `*.json` and `*.jsonl`.
 JSON Storage supports all DML features, but is particularly specialized for SELECT and INSERT.

+### CSV Storage
+CSV Storage in GlueSQL allows you to work with CSV files as if they were SQL databases.
+This feature is perfect for developers who want to use the simplicity of CSV files while taking advantage of SQL's capabilities.

+### Parquet Storage
+Parquet Storage in GlueSQL allows you to treat Parquet files as SQL databases, enabling SQL operations like SELECT, INSERT, and UPDATE directly on Parquet data.
+It offers a convenient way to work with the efficiency and structure of Parquet files while utilizing the full power of SQL.

+### File Storage
+File Storage is a custom storage implementation that utilizes the filesystem.
+For each table name, the schema information is saved in a .sql format using a CREATE TABLE query.
+The data is stored by creating a directory with the same name as the table and serializing the data using RON format in the subdirectory.

+### Git Storage
+Git Storage is a custom storage option in GlueSQL that integrates seamlessly with a Git repository, allowing you to version-control your data directly within Git.
+This storage option automatically handles add and commit operations, ensuring your data changes are tracked.
+For remote operations like pull and push, GitStorage provides methods that developers can manually invoke, giving you full control over synchronization with remote repositories.

+### Mongo Storage
+With Mongo storage, you can use mongodb as a storage for SQL queries.
+You can use all the features supported by GlueSQL, such as aggregations and joins, which were previously difficult to handle on an unstructured database.
+In particular, you can use GlueSQL's powerful schema system on mongodb, which is as strong as an RDBMS.
+To run tests, refer to [here](storages/mongo-storage/README.md)

 ### Web Storage
 WebStorage, specifically localStorage and sessionStorage, can be used as a data storage system for GlueSQL.
 While WebStorage is a simple key-value database that uses string keys, GlueSQL makes it more powerful by adding support for SQL queries.
 This allows you to use SQL to interact with WebStorage, making it a convenient option for developers who are familiar with SQL.
 WebStorage can be used in JavaScript (Web) environments and Rust WebAssembly environments.